Family Friendly Itinerary in Japan for 10 Days

 Option 3.
 Universal Studio Japan

-As you might know, Universal Studio Japan is located in Osaka city.
-Though the location is nearby Osaka port, not in the downtown.
+As you might know, Universal Studio Japan is located in Osaka City.
+Though the location is nearby Osaka port, not downtown.
 So, you need to take a train for about 30 minutes.
 In the park, you can enjoy the unique collaboration between Universal Studio and Japanese Anime or Manga.
 Universal Studios Japan is the most popular destination for the local people in Osaka and therefore often crowded with locals.
 Since your time is very limited, it might be smart to have Universal Express Pass, if possible, to avoid the long waiting hours to enjoy some rides and attractions.

-Universal Studios Japan Osaka 1-Day Studio Pass E-Tickets
+Get your Universal Studios Japan Osaka 1-Day Studio Pass E-Tickets

-Day 9.
-Free day in Osaka
+Day 9: Free day in Osaka

-If you have JR Pass and still have a great energy, a day trip to Hiroshima is also an option.
-Visiting this beautiful city will be very impressive!
-In any case have a nice last full day in Japan!
+If you have JR Pass and still have great energy, a day trip to Hiroshima is also an option.

-Day 10.
-Fly back home
+Day 10: Fly back home

 We hope your 10 days trip will be a great time for all of your family!

-Follow us on Instagram or Facebook for more travel inspiration.
+Follow us on InstagramFacebookTwitter, and TikTok for more travel inspiration.
 Or tag us to get featured!

-Happy travelling!
+Happy traveling!

 For your family trip